jithin-renji/Nuke/README.md

 ## Install

-Run `make install` to make and install Nuke.
+Run `sudo make install` to make and install Nuke.

+## Uninstall

+Run `sudo make uninstall` to make and install Nuke.